Blog

 Mold vs Mildew

-The first differentiating factor between mold and mildew is color.
-While mold can appear black, grey, green, brown, and occasionally red, mildew presents as white in its early stages, and brown or black when it ages.
+A common differentiating factor between mold and mildew is color.
+While mold can appear black, grey, green, brown, and occasionally red, mildew usually presents as white in its early stages, and brown or black when it ages.

 Structure and pattern are another way to tell mold and mildew apart.
 Mold grows in large spotty patches, feels fuzzy or grainy when touched, and is sometimes mistaken for dirt.
 Mildew’s growth pattern looks like clusters of very tiny dots, sometimes so small or dense they don’t even look like dots, particularly in places like shower grout.